-Last Updated on 3 May 2024 by Cycloscope
+Last Updated on 28 January 2026 by Cycloscope

-Cycling Guinea Bissau and Guinea
+Cycling in Guinea-Bissau and Guinea

 Bicycle touring West Africa with Filippo Graglia